smastrom/vue-global-loader/README.md

 #### Custom Spinners

-To use your own spinner, pass your own SVG (or whatever) to the default slot:
+To use your own spinner, pass a custom SVG (or whatever) to the default slot:

 ```vue
 <template>